petrachi/css_grid/README.md

 Add option to insert specified attributes in tags.
 Like 'itemprop', 'itemscope' or personal attribute, 'data-remote' for me ;)

+--

+Preprend and Append are not fully handled by the GRID_CONFIG constant.
+Specialy prepend negative values

 ## Contributing

 1. Fork it